Songs of The Ohio State University |

 According to White, Seven Nation Army was what he used to call the Salvation Army as a child.

 In March 2005, Q magazine placed Seven Nation Army at number 8 in its list of the 100 Greatest Guitar Tracks.
 In September 2005, NME placed Seven Nation Army at number 5 in its list of the 50 Greatest Tracks Of The Decade.
 In May 2008, Rolling Stone placed this song at number 21 in its list of the 100 Greatest Guitar Songs of All Time.
 The song was named the 75th best hard rock song of all time by VH1..
-Seven Nation Army also earnt 20th place in Triple J's Hottest 100 Of All Time in 2009.
+Seven Nation Army also earned 20th place in Triple J's Hottest 100 Of All Time in 2009.
 The song also listed at #30 on Pitchfork's top 500 songs of the 2000s."

 The guitar riff mentioned above became popular at soccer games in Europe and soon spread around the sports world.
-To the beat of the bass guitar riff , the crowd would shout "Oh" (long "O" here), as follows (think morse code on the "." and "-" below):Please e-mail any comments, problems or suggestions to nmetro@sgsosu.net
+To the beat of the bass guitar riff , the crowd would shout "Oh" (long "O" here), as follows (think Morse Code on the "." and "-" below):Oh-Oh.Oh.Oh-Oh,

 Webmaster: Nick Metrowsky